19 Carpet Cleaning Tips You Must Know That Will Save You Thousands of Dollars and Extend Your Life!

 Most new carpets that are installed these days have some sort of fibre protection placed on them during the manufacturing process.

 Many people have the misconception that a protectant will keep their carpet clean for years without any maintenance and that spills will not penetrate the pile.
 This is untrue.
 Protectors will increase the life and appearance of your carpet, but over time they will wear off, especially in traffic areas.
-Your carpet cleaning technician will need to reapply new protection after each professional clean.

 Regular vacuuming is also needed to stop the friction of dirt from wearing away at the protector on the carpet fibres.